Adityaraj6/Wi-Dos/README.md

 ## WiFi Deauth Attack
 Wi-Dos is a firmware that performs Deauth Attacks, A Deauthentication attack is often confused with WiFi-jamming, as they block user from accessing Wi-Fi networks.

-> Note: This is only for Eduction Purpose please don't use on public Wi-Fi network or in home network for Fun Purpose.
+> Note: This is only for Eduction Purpose please don't use on public Wi-Fi Network or in home network for Fun Purpose.

 ## How To Use

-1. First You have a netwok adapter which support moniter mode.
+1. First You have a Netwok adapter which support Moniter mode.

-2. Connect the network adapter and turn on the monitor mode
+2. Connect the Network adapter and turn on the Monitor mode

   `airmon-ng start wlan0`